Investing in Municipal Community Generation

 • improving the national and international reputation of Alberta’s oil and gas industry.

-Learn more about the Municipal District of Taber: RenuWell Project in the Project Showcase.
+Learn more about the Municipal District of Taber: RenuWell Project.

 Special thank you to the Alberta Urban Municipalities Association, Rural Municipalities of Alberta, and Alberta Innovates for their dedication and support for the Municipal Community Generation Challenge.